Contrastive Novelty-Augmented Learning: Anticipating Outliers with Large Language Models: Introduction

 To perform well on OSSC, a classifier must have lower confidence on novel class examples than closed-set examples by learning features which differentiate novel classes from closed-set classes~\citep{perera2020generative}.
 In order to supervise this representation learning, it is useful to identify what examples from novel classes might look like.
 Prior work has explored automatically generating OOD images by adding random perturbations to ID examples~\citep{setlur2022adversarial}.
 Text inputs, however, are composed of discrete tokens, and modifying even a single token can unpredictably alter the meaning of a sentence.
 We seek an automatic generation method that addresses these limitations, leveraging the generative ability of large language models (LLMs) like GPT-3~\citep{brown2020scaling}.
 LLMs are a desirable source for novelty, as their generation is informed by a broad corpus of examples seen during pretraining, allowing them to reliably generate from classes outside a dataset.

-We present \methodfull{} (\methodabbr{}), a method to improve the OSSC ability of a classifier by automatically generating OOD examples and then training to abstain on them.
+We present \methodfull{} (\methodabbr{}), a method to improve the OSSC ability of a classifier by automatically generating OOD examples, then training to abstain on them.
 To generate a diverse set of OOD examples that anticipate different potential test-time shifts, we introduce Novelty Prompting, a method that augments a source dataset with novel class examples generated by a LLM.
 We first perform label generation, prompting our LLM to extend the closed-set labels with novel labels.
 We then prompt the LLM to generate new examples conditioned on each novel label to form a large set of probable novel examples.
 Finally, we propose a contrastive confidence loss (CCL) for training, which encourages both high accuracy on the ID training set and lower relative confidence on the generated novel examples.
-We show that CCL outperforms stricter losses like Outlier Exposure~\citep{hendrycks2019deep}, which can adversely affect ID performance.
+We show that CCL outperforms stricter losses like Outlier Exposure~\citep{hendrycks2019deep}, which can adversely affect ID accuracy.
 Our full pipeline is shown in Figure~\ref{fig:full_method}.
-Our method can be viewed as a form of ``partial'' knowledge distillation: we leverage an LLM ``teacher model'' to improve novelty detection performance without altering the student model's strong ID classification ability.
+Our method can be viewed as a form of ``partial'' knowledge distillation: we leverage an LLM ``teacher model'' to improve novelty detection performance without altering the student model's ID classification ability.

-We evaluate \methodabbr{} against state-of-the-art baselines across 14 splits of 4 datasets (AGNews~\citep{zhang2015character}, TREC-10~\citep{liroth2002learning}, TACRED~\citep{zhang2017tacred}, Emotion~\citep{saravia2018carer}), finding that it improves both OOD detection and OSSC, by an average of 5.5\% AUROC and 2.3\% AUAC over the best prior method.
+We evaluate \methodabbr{} against state-of-the-art OOD detection baselines across 14 splits of 4 datasets---AGNews~\citep{zhang2015character}, TREC-10~\citep{liroth2002learning}, TACRED~\citep{zhang2017tacred}, and Emotion~\citep{saravia2018carer}---finding that it improves both OOD detection and OSSC, by an average of 5.5\% AUROC and 2.3\% in terms of area under the accuracy-coverage curve (AUAC) over the best prior method.
 These improvements come at no cost to ID accuracy, demonstrating that it is possible to distill novelty detection alone without affecting predictive power.
 Finally, we analyze the settings in which \methodabbr{} can improve OSSC performance.
-In the data dimension, scale is often optional: with as few as 1000 generated examples, we find an improvement over vanilla training on all 4 datasets.
-The same is only partially true for LLM size, as on some datasets only a sufficiently large model can generate useful examples.
+In the data dimension, scale is often optional: with as few as 1000 generated examples, our method outperforms vanilla training on all 4 datasets.
+LLM size has a larger effect on performance: on some datasets only a sufficiently large model can generate useful examples.